Diagnostic Interviews for Mental Health: Structured Clinical Interview for DSM-5 DisordersBook Now

 Trainers: The event will be led by Professor Jane L Ireland, who has worked in psychiatric care for approximately 20 years.
 Professor Ireland uses the SCID on a regular clinical basis. along with other diagnostic interviews.
 She also researches in mental health.

 Course materials: Sufficient materials are provided for all attendees to complete this event.
 A certificate of attendance will be provided to all those who successfully attend all aspects of the course.
-There is no requirement to purchase manuals for the training but you will be directed on what is required to apply diagnostic interviews post, in terms of purchasing.
+You will be directed on what is required to apply diagnostic interviews post, in terms of purchasing.

-Who can attend: The course is available for Psychiatrists and for Registered Psychologists (who hold a current practicing certificate with the HCPC).
-Registered Psychologists who wish to complete this training must be a Clinical, Counselling or Forensic Psychologist with evidenced experience (including practical) in working in mental health.
-Arrangements for those in training and other professionals can be made, although it must be noted that such individuals can attend for CPD only.
+Who can attend: The course is available for Psychiatrists, Registered Psychologists and Advanced Nurse Practitioners in mental health (who hold a current practicing certificate with the HCPC).
+Registered Psychologists who wish to complete this training must be a Clinical, Counselling or Forensic Psychologist.
+Arrangements for those in training and other professionals can be made, although it must be noted that trainees and those without mental health experience can attend for CPD only.
 They will not be qualified to conduct mental health assessments.
 The expectations for all delegates post training to allow them to use the materials taught clinically will be outlined.

 Cost: £470.00 + VAT(94.00) = £564.00

 Please complete the booking online.
 Payment secures a place.
-A refund for any places secured can only be given before 29th May 2020.Book Now
+A refund for any places secured can only be given before 18th May 2021.Book Now

 Read all about TIOFP in this section

 Understanding and Assessing Psychopathy: Training incorporating the Psychopathy Checklist Revised (PCL-R: 2nd edition)